panva/node-oidc-provider/.github/ISSUE_TEMPLATE/feature-request.md

 A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context about the problem here.

+ - [ ] i have searched the configuration section for this feature and couldn't find it
+ - [ ] i have searched the issues tracker on github for similar requests and couldn't find anything related.